 Karen Lynn is best known as the romantic star of SATURDAY NIGHT FEVER: the girl (Stephanie) who said "no" to John Travolta after winning a dance contest with him; and the legendary TARA MARTIN on ABC's ALL MY CHILDREN.
 She is a winner of the People's Choice and European Bravo Awards.
-She holds a BFA from Carnegie Mellon and an MFA from Brandeis University.
+She holds a BFA from Carnegie Mellon and an MFA from Brandeis University in Acting and Speech.

 Last season, Karen Lynn was directed by -Austin Pendleton in Orpheus Descending as "Eva Temple" at Theatre at St. Christopher's; she also starred as "Eyphah" in the new farce, Under the Knife, at Theatre for the New City and as "Judy Garland" in the new musical comedy, Parker and Dizzy's Fabulous Adventure at the Players Theatre in the Village.